davidhoness/sstv_decoder/README.md

     - Quite often you can get a certificate even if you only manage to decode a few lines of a picture.
     - The usual SSTV frequency is 145.8 MHz.
 1. Try to get your antenna up as high as possible with a good view of the sky in all directions.
-1. If you are using the RLT-SDR kit antenna, please read the getting started [guide](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) for it.
+1. If you are using the RTL-SDR kit antenna, please read the getting started [guide](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) for it.
 1. It's important to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html).
     - Under `Desired Frequency` enter `145.8`
     - Under `Select Antenna Calculation` select `One Side`